-CuroNZ is a Biotechnology start-up company with a drug portfolio covering the peptide family, Neural Regeneration Peptides (NRPs), which were discovered by CuroNZ's founding Director, Dr Frank Sieg and first patented back in 2001.
+CuroNZ is a clinical stage biotechnology company with a drug portfolio covering the peptide family, Neural Regeneration Peptides (NRPs), which were discovered by CuroNZ's founding Director, Dr Frank Sieg and first patented back in 2001.

-Our plan for 2016 is to develop the drug candidate NRP2945 to end of IND to make it ready for clinical phase I development with the aim of licensing it or reaching other commercial arrangements to provide a clear pathway forward to bring this promising therapeutic treatment as quickly as possible to patients.
+Our plan for 2017-2018 is to develop the drug candidate NRP2945 to end of IND to make it ready for clinical phase II development with the aim of licensing it or reaching other commercial arrangements to provide a clear pathway forward to bring this promising therapeutic treatment as quickly as possible to patients.

 - Drug candidates: Neural Regeneration Peptides (NRPs) of synthetic origin, classified as NCEs